 - A written decision of the hearing officer(s) must be provided to the student and parent/guardian or their attorney.
 The decision may either uphold the long-term suspension or expulsion or may impose a lesser form or corrective action or punishment.
 A suspension or expulsion upheld by a hearing will commence.

-Schools are required to hold a re-engagement meeting for students who have been given a long-term suspension or expelled to discuss the student’s return to school.
+Schools are required to hold a re-engagement meeting for students who have been given a suspended or expelled for 5 or more days to discuss a plan for the student’s return to school.
 The meeting should be held within 20 days of the suspension or expulsion, but must be held not less than five days before the student returns to school.

-Students who qualify for special education services can be disciplined under the same rules as all students, with the modifications listed below as required by the federal Individuals with Disabilities Education Act and relevant state laws.
+Students who qualify for special education services or a 504 can be disciplined under the same rules as all students, with the modifications listed below as required by the federal Individuals with Disabilities Education Act and relevant state laws.

-Long-term suspensions or expulsions: If the recommended disciplinary action for a student who qualifies for special education services is a long-term suspension or expulsion, or if the removals from school constitute a pattern of removal that adds up to more than 10 days in the school year, a manifestation determination meeting must be held prior to imposing the disciplinary action but not later than 10 days after imposing the disciplinary action.
+Change of Placement: Removals of more than 10 days is considered to be a change of placement.
+If the recommended disciplinary action for a student who qualifies for special education services or Section 504 is a long-term suspension or expulsion (more than 10 days), or if a series of removals from school constitute a pattern of removal that adds up to more than 10 days in the school year, a manifestation determination meeting must be held prior to imposing the disciplinary action, but not later than 10 days after imposing the disciplinary action.

-Manifestation determination meeting: A manifestation determination meeting is held to determine whether the student’s conduct is caused by or is the result of the student’s disability or whether the student’s conduct is the result of an inappropriate placement.
-The student’s regular individualized education plan, or IEP, team members should participate in the meeting.
+Manifestation determination meeting: A manifestation determination meeting is held to determine whether the student’s conduct is caused by or is the result of the student’s disability or whether the student’s conduct is the direct result of the school’s failure to implement the IEP or 504 plan.
+The student’s IEP team or 504 team members should participate in the meeting.

-Interim Alternative Educational Setting: A student who qualifies for special education may be placed in an interim alternative educational setting without a change of placement in the IEP or without a court order for 1) up to 10 days; or 2) up to 45 days if the student carries a gun or other dangerous weapon or sells, distributes illegal drugs on school property or on school-sponsored transportation or at a school function or causes severe injury to another person.
+Interim Alternative Educational Setting: A student who qualifies for special education or a 504 may be placed in an interim alternative educational setting without a change of placement in the IEP or without a court order for 1) up to 10 days in a school year; or 2) up to 45 days if the student carries a gun or other dangerous weapon or sells, distributes illegal drugs on school property or on school-sponsored transportation or at a school function or causes severe injury to another person.

-Behavior intervention plans: Behavior intervention plans must be established for students whose behavior negatively impacts their ability to reach their educational goals.
-The plan should prescribe specific disciplinary procedures for the student and may include removal from school for specified amounts of time as part of the IEP.
-Either school personnel or the parent may request a new IEP meeting and review of the behavior intervention plan if either finds that the plan is not satisfactory or is in need of revision.
+Behavior intervention or support plans: Behavior intervention or support plans must be established for students whose behavior negatively impacts their ability to reach their educational goals.
+The plan should prescribe specific disciplinary procedures for the student and may include removal from school for specified amounts of time as part of the IEP or 504.
+Either school personnel or the parent may request a new IEP or 504 meeting and review of the behavior intervention or support plan if either finds that the plan is not satisfactory or is in need of revision.